• Skip to primary navigation

 • Kosher salt to taste

-• Good handful of parsley or preferably a mix of parsley, cilantro, lovage, dill, or other fresh garden herbs, plus extra for finishing
+• 1 handful chopped fresh herbs a mix of parsley, cilantro, lovage, dill, or other fresh garden herbs, plus extra for finishing

 • 2 oz bacon Optional